API

 Schema rules that matter

-Structured outputs support a subset of JSON Schema.
-OpenAI’s docs list supported types including string, number, boolean, integer, object, array, enum, and anyOf.[1]
-They also document several constraints that affect real implementations.
+Structured outputs support a subset of JSON Schema, not the full JSON Schema specification.
+OpenAI’s docs list supported types including string, number, boolean, integer, object, array, enum, and anyOf, and they document constraints that affect real implementations.[1]

-- The root must be an object.
-OpenAI says the root level object must be an object and must not use
+• The root must be an object.
+OpenAI says the root level must be an object and must not use anyOf.[1]

-requiredfor structured outputs.[1] - Objects must reject extra keys.
-Set
+• Objects must reject extra keys.
+Set additionalProperties: false on each object.[1]

-["string", "null"]and keep the field required.[1] - Depth and size have limits.
-OpenAI documents up to 5,000 object properties total and up to 10 nesting levels for a schema.[1]
+• Depth and property counts are intentionally small.
+OpenAI documents up to 100 object properties total and up to 5 nesting levels for supported schemas.[1]

-- Enums have limits.
-OpenAI documents up to 1,000 enum values across enum properties, plus a 15,000-character string limit for one enum property when it has more than 250 string values.[1]
+• Enums and schema strings have limits.
+OpenAI documents up to 500 enum values across the schema, a 15,000-character total string budget for property names, definition names, enum values, and const values, and an additional 7,500-character limit for one string enum when that enum has more than 250 values.[1]

 Descriptions still matter.
 The schema controls structure, but field descriptions explain intent.
 For example, customer_sentiment with enum values positive, neutral, and negative should define whether “negative” means anger, dissatisfaction, cancellation risk, or any complaint.
 Good descriptions reduce semantic mistakes that the schema cannot catch.